svobodin/zeekr_apk_mod/README.md

 > !
 Use at your own risk!
 The scripts and binaries are provided as-is and may contain bugs or errors.
 The author is not responsible for any damage or data loss caused by the use of these scripts.

+> !
+Take caution, check you version of Zeekr OS before installing any APKs.

-The repo describes how to modify APKs for Zeekr OS, e.g. translating Chinese UI to English.
+The repo describes how to modify APKs for Zeekr OS (infotaimanet system from Zeekr 001/007, aka "the Tablet"), e.g. translating Chinese UI to English.

 It includes:
 - Decompiled sources of some of the original apps, e.g. `6.0.5/original/` folder has the originals from the OS version 6.0.5